14 follow-up email templates and examples that get responses

 [YOUR NAME]

-5. Having left a voicemail
+5. Follow-up email after leaving a voicemail

 When you can’t reach someone over the phone, sending a follow-up email is the perfect way to get a recipient to notice your message.
-You should send this email right after leaving a voicemail, making the copy as brief as possible.
+You should send this email immediately after leaving a voicemail, making the copy as brief as possible.

 Hi [FIRST NAME],